adindaalifia/adindaalifia/README.md

 * 🎓 Fresh graduate in Statistics at Institut Teknologi Sepuluh Nopember
 * 📊 Passionate about Data Analysis & Visualization
-* 🌟 Skilled in R, Python, SQL, Tableau, PowerBI, Looker Studio, Minitab, SPSS
+* 🌟 Skilled in R, Python, SQL, Tableau, PowerBI, Looker Studio, Excel, Minitab, SPSS
 * 🚀 Open to opportunities in Data Analyst or Data Enthusiast role!
 * 📬 How to reach me: adindaalifia.yumna@gmail.com